tstanmay13/fern/README.md

 </div>

+This is a Fork of the repo for some testing purposes

 # 🌿 What is Fern?

 Fern is a platform that transforms your API definitions into production-ready SDKs and beautiful documentation in minutes.